RadioArtz/scp-project-unreal/README.md

 4. Open the solution file
 5. Right-click “scppu” inside the solution-explorer
 6. Click on “Set as start-up project”
-7. Select “DevelopmentEditor” in the combo box located at the top beneath the “Build” menu
+7. Select “Development Editor” in the combo box located at the top beneath the “Build” menu
 8. Start local debug (sometimes needs multiple tries until it actually works because C++ stuff) This should generally fix it.
 If it doesn't, join the Discord and we'll try to help you out.